hybridsjs/hybrids/docs/router/usage.md

 * **arguments**:
   * `flag` - a boolean flag, defaults to `true`

-The router provides a global debug mode, which logs the navigation events and allows accessing the current view in the DevTools console by the `$$0` reference (similar to the last selected element in the Elements panel).
+The router provides a global debug mode, which logs the navigation events.
+It simplifies access to the current view in the DevTools console by the `$$0` reference (similar to the last selected element in the Elements panel).

 It is advised to protect the router debug mode from the production environment by running it conditionally (according to your application setup):